ansys/pyansys-dev-guide/doc/source/how-to/supporting-python-versions.rst

 .. admonition:: Consider supporting stable Python versions.

-   Stable Python versions are labeled as ``stable`` and only receive security fixes.
+   Python versions labeled as ``stable`` receive only security fixes.
 Versions labeled as ``dev`` are still receiving bug fixes.

 Expect stable versions to be the most commonly used Python versions.
-Note that some libraries like `NumPy <https://numpy.org/>`_ drop support for older versions of Python earlier than their end of life (EOL) as outlined in `NEP 29
+Some libraries like `NumPy <https://numpy.org/>`_ drop support for older versions of Python earlier than their end of life (EOL) as outlined in `NEP 29
 <https://numpy.org/neps/nep-0029-deprecation_policy.html#support-table>`_.